julien-muke/Launch-an-EC2-Instance-on-AWS/README.md

 ssh -i key-pair-name.pem ec2-user@YOUR-PUBLIC-DNS-NAME
 ```

-7. In a terminal window on your computer, run the ssh command that you saved in the previous step.
+7. In a terminal window on your computer, run the ssh command.
 If the private key file is not in the current directory, in my case it's in the Download folder, you must specify the fully-qualified path to the key file in this command:

 * `cd Downloads`
 * Run `chmod 400 "EC2ConnectKey.pem"`